Motherhood Is Leadership

 Motherhood is leadership.

-The sooner we name it that way, the sooner we can lead it that way.
+the sooner we can lead it that way.

 Every day, Moms navigate competing priorities, allocate limited resources, resolve conflict, anticipate needs before they become crises, and guide the development of human beings.
 If these responsibilities existed inside a company, we would call it leadership without hesitation.